VirgilBarcan/MemsetVsBrace/README.md

   400688:       48 83 c4 08             add    $0x8,%rsp
   40068c:       c3                      retq
 ```
+Looking through the ASM code one can see that using braces leads to compile time *mov* instructions, while using a memset leads to a *lea* and a *call*, besides the other *mov*s.
+Memset brings another small overhead in terms of binary size (the size of its instructions).

+## Info
 Compilation of MemsetVsBrace:
 ```zsh
 gcc -std=c++11 memset_vs_brace.cpp -o MemsetVsBrace